liuwei-2000/os_group_12/README.md

 - `.github/workflows` contains the workflow file that instructs GitHub to run the tests in `./tests` whenever the repository is updated

+TODO:
+1. Move functions to separate files
+2. Create function to extract command in a string.
+3.